franono/docs/developer-tools/ixo-webclient.md

 ./start.sh
 ```

-Change credentials of Mongo.
-Any changes must be reflected in the docker-compose.yml file.
+If further changes are done to Mongo's credentialsm these must be reflected in the docker-compose.yml file.